 disclaimer

-What Do You Do if You Are On Trial For a Crime in Wisconsin?
+What Do You Do If You Are On Trial For a Crime in Wisconsin?

-What Percentage of Criminal Cases go to Trial in Wisconsin?
+What Percentage of Criminal Cases Go to Trial in Wisconsin?

 When Does a Criminal Defendant Have the Right to a Trial?

-Wisconsin Statute Ann. § 805.01 guarantees every defendant’s right to a fair and speedy trial by the court or an impartial jury of the defendant’s peers.
+Wisconsin Statutes Ann. § 805.01 guarantees every defendant’s right to a fair and speedy trial by the court or an impartial jury of the defendant’s peers.
 In a court trial, there is no jury; the judge determines guilt or innocence.
 In a jury trial, a panel of 12 randomly selected citizens delivers a verdict after deliberation.
 Parties to a case may choose to waive the right to a trial with the court’s consent and the state.
 Such parties may also choose to have a jury of fewer than twelve members.
 In jury trials, the defendant is only convicted if the jury delivers a unanimous guilty verdict.

 What are the Stages of a Criminal Trial in Wisconsin?